 See the world through the eyes of Black Hills artists

 A passageway to the historic Matthews Opera House, the Gallery space transforms for art openings and community art projects.
-Events like the Community Art Show and partnerships with the Black Hills State University Graphic Novel Academy demonstrate that the arts are for everyone, and everyone is an artist.
+Events like the Community Art Show and partnerships with the Black Hills State University students and faculty demonstrate that the arts are for everyone, and everyone is an artist.

 Visit the Matthews Art Gallery

 Admission is free.
 The Gallery is open year-round, Monday – Saturday, 10 a.m. – 5 p.m.

 Free parking is available directly in front of the Gallery on Main Street in Spearfish.

 Mythos & Fantasy: January 13 – March 24

 The Matthews has been selected as a participant in the 2023 NEA Big Read and is excited to announce the “Fantasy and Mythos” art exhibition!

 This year’s Big Read novel is Madeline Miller’s fantasy, Circe.
 To celebrate the novel’s theme of magic and lore, we are exhibiting works of art that reflect fantasy, legend, mystery, and the imaginative spirit!
 The exhibition will be open to the public until Friday, March 24.